phkam/bat-status/README.md

 Either run the script yourself, put it in your autostart or use the systemd service and timer which are part of this repository.

 If you use the timer, install the shell script to `/opt/bat-status/bat-status.sh` and put the `.service` and `.timer` files in `/etc/systemd/system/`.
+Edit in `bat-status.service` edit the user ID of the user for which the check should run.
+Also make sure the `DBUS_SESSION_BUS_ADDRESS` is set to the correct value.
+If it doesn’t work, try adding a `DISPLAY` and/or `XAUTHORITY` variable.
 Then you need to `systemctl daemon reload` and activate the timer with `systemctl start bat-status.timer`.
 Also enable the unit to load on system start `systemctl enable bat-status-timer`.